Skip to main content

 Elevance Health’s Obstetrics Practice Consultant (OBPC) program received a Health Innovation Award in 2024 from the National Committee for Quality Assurance (NCQA), one of the nation’s most respected healthcare quality measurement organizations.

-“The surprise has been the impact you can have by taking this approach of value-based care, tied to quality, and then aligning it to care provider supports,” said Dr. Tiffany Inglis, national medical director for women and children’s health for Carelon Health on NCQA’s Quality Matters podcast.
+“The surprise has been the impact you can have by taking this approach of value-based care, tied to quality, and then aligning it to care provider supports,” said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health on NCQA’s Quality Matters podcast.
 “The member gets better care, the care provider gets their value-based care contract management taken care of, and the plan gets a better outcome for mom and baby.
 It's the triple win, a good outcome for everyone.”

 Learn more about the Health Innovation Award winners and the importance of NCQA accreditation.